ModaOperandi/agora/recommendations/service-mesh-api-gateway.md

 * Allows for native A/B testing of services, canary deployments, percentage-based rollouts, service tracing
 * Can configure JWT/OAuth token generation as needed

-### Concerns
+### Concerns/Notes
 * If we do need JWT-type auth, we'd need to write our own Lambda authorizer - not trivial
-* Istio may be able to front legacy services anyway - should explore this first
+* AWS Appmesh does work natively with all AWS platforms, using the open-source tool Envoy as a backend.
+It could also be worth exploring this as an option, though non-cloud-specific tools are preferred